Three Filipino Men Share Their Thoughts on Toxic Masculinity

 Carlos: I also feel like this kind of awareness, you know, on a mass level occurred because people in prominent positions were the ones who displayed such bad, inappropriate and unacceptable behavior.
 I mean, it’s not as if these were not prevalent before; society was patriarchal then and it remains to be today.
 It’s just more evident because of how blatant the displays of sexism, misogyny and this toxic masculinity have been.

-Any instances wherein you witnessed toxic masculinity for yourselves on full display?
+W: Any instances wherein you got to witness toxic masculinity for yourselves on full display?

 Johnel: In law school, there’s an unspoken rule that classes have to adjust to their professors.
 All profs naman kasi iba-iba yung teaching style [all professors have different teaching styles].
 We had this one prof who specifically said that students sitting in the front row should all be girls.
 These girls had to be in skirts, too.
 That was his protocol.
 It was like that for the entire semester.
 As much as we students wanted to do something about it, we couldn’t.
 Our grades were on the line.